Parents give feedback on possible rezoning of Barling Elementary

 BARLING, Ark.
 (KNWA/KFTA) — Fort Smith Public Schools is considering moving Barling students from Northside High School to Southside High School.

-On Monday, parents and community members attended an informational meeting to learn about the proposed rezoning.
-Barling parent Amanda Coffman said Barling students have gone to Northside for decades and that’s something she doesn’t want to see changed.
+On Monday, Feb.
+7, parents and community members attended an informational meeting to learn about the proposed rezoning.
+Barling parent Amanda Coffman said students have gone to Northside for decades and that’s something she doesn’t want to see changed.

 “I’m really disappointed the school district is wanting to make this change, Barling residents have always attended Northside,” Coffman said.